Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method: Amorphous array of particles on a planar substrate

 The external $\bm{E_{ex}(r)}$ field acting onto a particle and its scattered $\bm{E_{sc}(r)}$ field at position $\bm{r}$ can be expanded into vector spherical wave functions (VSWFs) as follows

-where $k=2\pi n_{m}/\lambda$ is the wavenumber in a given medium with index $n_{m}$, $\lambda$ is the wavelength, and we follow \cite{Doicu2014} in the definitions of VSWFs, which for convenience are summarized in Appendix A. The T-matrix relates the expansion coefficients of the external ($\bm{a}$) and scattered fields ($\bm{b}$) in terms of radiating vector spherical wave functions (VSWF) \cite{Doicu2014}
+where $k=2\pi n_{m}/\lambda$ is the wavenumber in a given medium with index $n_{m}$, $\lambda$ is the wavelength, and we follow \cite{Doicu2014} in the definitions of VSWFs, which for convenience are summarized in Appendix \ref{ap:vswf}.
+The T-matrix relates the expansion coefficients of the external ($\bm{a}$) and scattered fields ($\bm{b}$) in terms of radiating VSWF \cite{Doicu2014}

 which is simplified as $\bm{b}=T\bm{a}$.
-Here, the T-matrices are calculated using the null-field method with discrete sources which is an efficient method of evaluating single particle scattering properties.
+Here, the T-matrices are calculated using the null-field method with discrete sources which is an efficient method of evaluating single particle scattering properties \corr{\cite{Doicu1999}}.